yurichechulin/mc-dowell/README.md

 ![Cracking the Coding Interview](https://miro.medium.com/max/476/1*P7pTGa-PMfCq1VWuNJioig.png)

 They are grouped by chapters.
 Every exercise contains **[PHPUnit](https://github.com/sebastianbergmann/phpunit)** test file in `/tests` folder, if possible.
-You can run it with `phpunit tests` command.
+You can run it with `vendor/bin/phpunit tests` command.
 Also every exercise folder has its own `README.md` with description.

+Before running PHPUnit tests you need to install required packages with `composer install`

 I hope this project helps to the beginners to understand how the exercises from this book are solved using PHP language.